AdobeDocs/experience-manager-cloud-service.en/help/forms/integration-of-workfrontfusion-with-form-submission.md

 # Integrate Adobe Workfront Fusion with AEM Forms Submission

-[Adobe Workfront Fusion](https://experienceleague.adobe.com/docs/workfront/using/adobe-workfront-fusion/get-started-with-workfront-fusion/workfront-fusion-overview.html) automates the process of repeating the same tasks, allowing you to focus on new tasks instead of recurring ones.
-Adobe Workfront Fusion includes multiple scenarios.
+[Adobe Workfront Fusion](https://experienceleague.adobe.com/docs/workfront/using/adobe-workfront-fusion/get-started-with-workfront-fusion/workfront-fusion-overview.html) automates the process of repeating the same tasks, allowing you to focus on new tasks instead of recurring ones using scenarios.
 A scenario consists of series of modules which executes data transfer between applications and web services.
 In a scenario, you orchestrate various modules to automate tasks.
 Workfront Fusion connects AEM Forms using services to create scenarios that automatically transfer data.

 For example, using Workfront Fusion, you can create a scenario to monitor new data in an application using a module in an AEM Form.
 A subsequent module uses the gathered data to create a record in a table.
 Once a scenario is set up, Workfront Fusion automatically executes the tasks whenever a user fills out a new form, updating the database seamlessly.